What is this guide for?

 How many therapies for autistic children are covered in the guide?
 How many exist?

 A search of the internet, books, magazines, autism associations and other materials reveals at least 400 therapies that claim to help autistic children.
-Generally, there’s little reliable research evidence to support the effectiveness of many of these therapies.
+For many of these therapies, there’s little reliable research evidence that they help autistic children.

 Read our article on types of therapies for autistic children for an overview of autism therapies.

 Why does the guide cover only a selection of therapies for autistic children?

 The guide is a work in progress.
 We’re developing and adding new therapies all the time.
 Each short therapy guide takes time as we search for information and give the therapy a rating based on the conclusions of scientific research.

 Our classification of autism therapies and other background information is based on a 2011 report to the Australian Government, prepared by 5 Australian experts in autism: Professor Jacqueline Roberts, Professor Margot Prior, Professor Sylvia Rodger, Professor Katrina Williams and Dr Rebecca Sutherland.